 What about parking?

-Parking is available at the Erie Insurance Arena Ramp on East 8th Street between French and Holland Streets. (parking fee - cash only).
+Parking is available at the Erie Insurance Arena Ramp on East 8th Street between French and Holland Streets. (parking fee is $5, cash only).
 Handicap parking is available on the north side of the Arena.

 Is handicap seating available?

 Handicap seating is available for families attending commencement at the Erie Insurance Arena.
 Once inside someone will direct you to the handicapped seating area.
 Handicap parking is available in the northwest lot of the Arena.
 Questions regarding handicap accommodations may be addressed to Paul Joslin at email@example.com

 What time do the doors open for guests to be seated?